 Fillet the Fish

-After you have finished scaling the fish, you will start to fillet it.
+After you have finished scaling the fish, you will start to fillet it (teach yourself to fillet carp in further detail here).
 You begin by cutting into the meat from behind the gills.
 Next, you will slice the backbone and the ribs and cut with your knife towards the tail.
 After you have finished with one side of the fish, you will continue to the other side.
-Always be careful not to pierce into the intestines because if that happens, you will have to throw away the fish meat.
+Always be careful not to pierce into the intestines because if that happens, you have to throw away the fish meat.
 It will not be safe to eat.

 Leave the Skin on the Carp